 From April to October, there are also street kitchens and food markets.

-Palermo, in particular, is known for its street food scene and food markets.
-However, you find them also in Catania, as in many smaller towns.
+Palermo and Catania, in particular, is known for its street food scene and food markets.
+However, you can also find them in many smaller towns.

 If you are interested in hiking, cycling, and nature, spring or autumn is the perfect time to travel to Sicily.
 The weather is warm and sunny.
 There's not too much heat, and the rains don't interfere with outdoor activities.